Scalingo/documentation/README.md

 ---
 ```

-Be aware that the `tags` will not begin with an existing categorie that must not be placed here.
+Be aware that the `tags` will not begin with an existing category that must not be placed here.

 If you forget the order, the article will be placed on the first place.